-Chronic fatigue syndrome (CFS) is a condition that starts with flu-like symptoms and lasts for 6 months or more.
+Chronic fatigue syndrome (CFS) is a condition in which symptoms of fatigue persist for at least 6 months and do not resolve with rest.
+The fatigue may be worsened with physical activity or mental stress.
 It is diagnosed based on the presence of a specific group of symptoms and after all other possible causes of fatigue are ruled out.
-Most people with CFS do not get much relief from rest.

 Here are some tips for reducing fatigue: